MaxvanderWeide/MaxvanderWeide/README.md

 #### ☀️ I am Max
   and I love creative... creating!
 #### 💼 I currently work on
-  a SaaS application that will change the way developers plan their work
+  a new project that will change the way we work!
 #### 📚 I am currently studying
   Software & Information Engineering